 “Really?
 Okay.”
 Fetrina took a deep breath.
 “Well, it’s part of this new rational philosophy movement.
 I don’t know if you’ve heard about it, but basically it’s the idea that we don’t need superstition or religion or magic or anything like that to explain the world around us.
 Instead, it posits that everything around us acts according to certain principles that are unchanging and universal, and that it is possible to understand those principles by performing experiments, that is, by gathering evidence in a repeatable fashion about how things actually work.”

 Kiluron hesitated.
+He could converse with governors all evening long, but now in conversation with one young woman he found himself completely at a loss for something diplomatic to say.
 “Um, I hate to burst your bubble, because you’re clearly very excited about this, but I have definitely encountered magic.”

 Fetrina shook her head.
 “No you haven’t.”

-“No, I definitely have,” Kiluron said.
+“No, I definitely have,” Kiluron insisted, though he suspected that he ought to just let the topic go.
 “Lots of glowing lights and energy getting thrown around and Doil would probably want me to say something about optham something.”

 “Opthamalogical balance,” Doil supplied helpfully.